Medicaid Alternative Pathways to Independence (MAPs)

 MAPs participants will always have a goal, a Milestone, a new skill that demonstrates a new area of independency.
 MAPs participants who work to accomplish Milestones and complete the three-year program will receive an incentive through an ABLE savings account.

-MAPs Services according to DIDD:
+MAPs Services according to DDA:

 Community Navigator